Run automations

 To create an automation, you need to build a flow on your Flow Designer canvas connected to an Incident Automation trigger with an associated Flow Trigger form.
 When you configure the settings of the incident automation trigger, you can manage which users can run the automation, add or remove the automation from the Incident Console and the incident service dependencies map, and associate a service with the automation.

 To add an automation to the Incident Console, you need to build a flow connected to an Incident Automation trigger.
 The automation will be named after the Flow Trigger form associated with the trigger.
-All automations within a workflow are available for all incidents in the same workflow.
+All automations within a workflow are available for all incidents triggered by the same workflow.

 To remove an automation from the Incident Console, disable the associated incident automation trigger in Flow Designer or on the associated form.
-If you disable the trigger, the automation will be removed from all incidents in the workflow.
+If you disable the trigger, the automation will be removed from all incidents triggered by the workflow.

-If you delete a service associated with an automation, that automation will no longer be prioritized when sorting the Automation section by 'Most Relevant'.
+If you delete a service associated with an automation, that automation will no longer be prioritized when sorting the Automations section by 'Most Relevant'.

 The description of the associated Flow Trigger form functions as the automation description, which appears below the name of the automation on the Incident Console.

-There are two ways to sort the Automation section of the Incident Console: Default and Most Relevant.
+There are two ways to sort the Automations section of the Incident Console: Default and Most Relevant.

 - Default: The order of the Flow Trigger forms on the Forms tab of the workflow page.
 Depending on your permissions, you may not be able to access or manage workflows.